POSTED IN For Growers, For Members ON 3/17/2021

 Many saskatoon growers also grow a variety of other fruits and vegetables and attempt to juggle the common challenges, as well as the unique challenges of each crop.
 In this environment, understanding which pests will spread from their ‘preferred’ diet to other crops, and which new arrivals will threaten which crops, can be quite complex.

 While many call the fruit ‘saskatoon berries’, saskatoons are actually a pome fruit, like apples and pears.
 Stone fruits include single pit fruit, such as peaches, plums, cherries, mangoes, and almonds.
 Even with this difference, pome fruit and stone fruit have some common pests.

 This referenced document is not a complete manual on how to handle pests, but whether you are new to this approach, or are still willing to learn more, a review of the document is likely to provide some seeds for further thought.

 POSTED IN Uncategorized ON 6/29/2019

 Here are a couple of recommendations from saskatoon growers to help reduce bird damage to otherwise harvestable saskatoon crops:

-- Netting: After few years of significant bird loss, Jacques Orchards did a trial plot of bird netting last year.
+- Netting: After a few years of significant bird loss, Jacques Orchards did a trial plot of bird netting last year.
 They were so pleased that they covered the orchard this year (adding the lesson learned about making sure that the netting touched the ground all the way around).
 This year things are looking very good.
-The photo below shows what they netting looks like.
+The photo below shows what the netting looks like.
 It can be removed for partial harvest, and then the bushes can be covered again until later in the season.